ggmaxsena/Shark-Broker/README.md

 ![Image](https://s3.amazonaws.com/creativetim_bucket/products/744/original/material-tailwind-react-courses-template-thumbnail.jpg?1697633842)

-Introducing Tailwind Course Landing Page, a versatile and engaging landing page template designed using Tailwind CSS and Material Tailwind.
+Introducing Tailwind Course Landing Page, a versatile and engaging landing page template designed using Tailwind CSS and Awesome Academy.

 Are you looking for a professionally designed and highly customizable course landing page template, ideal for clients like educators, institutions, and online course creators to showcase courses, attract potential students, and gain conversions?
 Your search ends here!
 We are excited to present to you our Free Course Landing Page Template, meticulously crafted to cater to the needs of course providers.

-This template, created with Tailwind CSS and Material Tailwind, offers seamless customization to align perfectly with your course offerings and branding.
+This template, created with Tailwind CSS and Awesome Academy, offers seamless customization to align perfectly with your course offerings and branding.
 The free course landing page template includes essential features such as hero image, stats, features, and testimonial sections.

 **Documentation built by Developers**